Connecticut River: The flood of 1936

-In March 1936, due to a winter with heavy snowfall, an early spring thaw and torrential rains, the Connecticut River flooded, overflowing its banks, destroying numerous bridges and isolating hundreds of people who had to be rescued by boat.
+In March 1936 the combination of a winter with heavy snowfall, an early spring thaw, and torrential rains caused the Connecticut River to overflow its banks.
+Flooding destroyed numerous bridges and isolated hundreds of people who had to be rescued by boat.

 The dam at Vernon, Vermont, was topped by 19 ft.
 Sandbagging by the National Guard and local volunteers helped prevent the dam's powerhouse from being overwhelmed, despite blocks of ice breaking through the upstream walls.

 In Northampton, Massachusetts, looting during the flood became a problem, causing the mayor of the city to deputize citizen patrols to protect flooded areas.
-Over 3,000 refugees from the area were housed in Amherst College and the Massachusetts State Agricultural College (now UMass Amherst).
+Over 3,000 refugees from the area were housed in Amherst College and the Massachusetts State Agricultural College (today the University of Massachusetts, Amherst).

 Unprecedented accumulated ice jams compounded the problems created by the flood, diverting water into unusual channels and damming the river, raising water levels even further.
 When the jam at Hadley, Massachusetts, gave way, the water crest overflowed the dam at Holyoke, overwhelming the sandbagging there.
 The village of South Hadley Falls was essentially destroyed, and the southern parts of Holyoke were severely damaged, with 500 refugees.

 In Springfield, Massachusetts, 5 sqmi, and 18 mi of streets, were flooded, and 20,000 people lost their homes.
 The city lost power, and nighttime looting caused the police to issue a "shoot on sight" edict; 800 National Guard troops were brought in to help maintain order.
 Rescue efforts using a flotilla of boats saved people trapped in upper stories of buildings, bringing them to local fraternal lodges, schools, churches and monasteries for lodging, medical care, and food.
 The American Red Cross and local, state and federal agencies, including the WPA and the CCC, contributed aid and manpower to the effort.
 Flooding of roads isolated the city for a time.
 When the water receded, it left behind silt-caused mud which in places was 3 ft thick; the recovery effort in Springfield, at the height of the American Great Depression, took approximately a decade.

 Overall, the flood caused 171 deaths and US$500 million (US$ with inflation) in damages.
 Across the northeast, over 430,000 people were made homeless or destitute by flooding that year.

 The Connecticut River Flood Control Compact between the states of Connecticut, Massachusetts, New Hampshire, and Vermont was established in 1953 to help prevent serious flooding.